10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 You can geomaxx your way from city to city, optimizing your demographics spreadsheet, researching transplant cultures, calculating Asian population percentages.
 Or you can develop the social foundation that travels with you regardless of city, regardless of demographics, regardless of which side of LA county you happen to be living on.

-If you are in Los Angeles, we have a bootcamp coming up in March.
-If you are in Austin, we have one in March as well.
-Chicago is on the schedule for later in the month.
+If you are in Los Angeles, we have a bootcamp coming up.
+If you are in Austin, we have one as well.
+Chicago is on the schedule.
 We run in New York regularly.
 Whatever city you are in or moving to, we can help you build the skills to make it work there.

 The best city for Asian men to date is ultimately the one where you have built the skills to make it work.
 The city is the environment.
 You are the variable.
 Let us work on the variable.